dmbarbour/glas/docs/GlasNamespaces.md

 * namespace (ns) - introduce definitions, expressed as a dictionary of definitions together with a sequence of operations to this dictionary.
 As an operation on a tacit namespace, extends lists of definitions for every defined word.
 * link (ln) - modify names within definitions in tacit namespace, based on longest matching prefix.
 * move (mv) - move definitions in tacit namespace, based on longest matching prefix, without modifying the actual definition.
-We can express 'remove' by using NULL byte as destination.
+We express 'remove' by using a NULL byte as the destination; this isn't permitted in a valid Prefix.
 * mixin (mx) - apply a sequence of operations to the tacit namespace, with logical translation of each operation based on longest matching prefix.
 See *Translation of Move and Link*.
-* load (ld) - The Def must evaluate to an 'ns' NSOp at compile time.
-Evaluation must be acyclic in the sense that it doesn't depend on any definitions it introduces, and this should be checked.
-Load is useful for modularity, staged metaprogramming, and higher order abstraction of namespaces, but is also subject to ad-hoc evaluation errors and potential divergence.
+* load (ld) - The Def must evaluate to an NSOp at compile time, and is replaced by this NSOp.
+This supports staged computing, metaprogramming, and latent modularity (e.g. literal 'load file') of the namespace.
+It's a staging error if the resulting NSOp touches any definitions its evaluation relied upon.

 This current choice of operations combines move and remove, namespace and defs, mixin and translate.
 I originally had separated these, but conflating them simplifies evaluation.
-Access control is robustly supported via translation.

 ## Prefix Unique Names

 The current NSOp type makes it difficult to rename or delete 'food' without also renaming or deleting 'foodie'.
-To prevent this problem, we'll assume 'prefix unique' names: no full name is a prefix of another name.
-An evaluator of NSOp might issue a warning when it detects names are not prefix unique.
-A front-end compiler might reserve '#' then implicitly define 'food#' and 'foodie#' under the hood, ensuring prefix uniqueness by default.
+To resist this problem, a front-end compiler might reserve '#' then implicitly define 'food#' and 'foodie#' under the hood.
+During evaluation of the namespace, we might also warn when we notice names aren't prefix unique.

+That said, it isn't a problem that affects evaluation of the namespace.
+We can relax prefix uniqueness in some cases.
+For example, to support associative 'slots' on a name like `food#x`, we might heuristically warn for names that exclude '#' instead of actually checking prefix uniqueness.

 ## Common Usage Patterns